indigo-astronomy/indigo/indigo_docs/SCRIPTING_BASICS.md

 ```JS
 indigo_send_message("Message was send");
 ```
 Indigo devices and agents also send messages that can be captured.
 One of many examples is the message "Guiding failed" that is sent out by the Guider Agent.
-These kind of platform messages can be captured as well and acted upon.
+These kind of platform messages can be captured as well and acted upon, however, the proper way to detect state changes in guiding is to monitor the properties and states of the Guider Agent and not to rely on unstructured messages intended for displaying to the user.

 ### Shared properties

-For information exchange between clients and the server as well as between clients, one can create custom Indigo properties on the server side, that be read and updated from all scripting agents.
+For information exchange between clients and the server as well as between clients, one can create custom Indigo properties on the server side, that can be read and updated from all scripting agents.

 A custom property can be created on the server with the *indigo_define_\<type>\_property* function, as demonstrated in the script hereunder.
 There are different command for creating properties of different types;